[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 Datapeak 2500 125 17.0 2810 128 19.0 +12.4%

-Attach kpi-raw-data-yoy.xlsx via the "Upload file" button in the test chat input, then send the aggregation request.
+Attach kpi-raw-data-yoy.xlsx via the "Upload file" button in the test chat input field, then send the aggregation request.

 Please aggregate the attached Excel (RawMonthly sheet) using the code interpreter (Python/pandas).
-For each company (CloudNova / StreamForge / Datapeak), calculate the 2024 and 2025 averages for ARR, NRR, and OPM, and also calculate the ARR year-over-year change (YoY%).
+For each company (CloudNova / StreamForge / Datapeak), calculate the average ARR, NRR, and OPM for 2024 and 2025, and also calculate the ARR year-over-year growth (YoY%).
 Round ARR and NRR to integers (0 decimal places), OPM to 1 decimal place, and YoY to 1 decimal place.
 Please calculate using Python code, not LLM inference.

-In my environment, the agent loaded the attached file's RawMonthly sheet (18 rows) with the code interpreter and aggregated it using Python.
+In my environment, the agent loaded the RawMonthly sheet (18 rows) from the attached file into the code interpreter and executed Python for aggregation.

 Test screen showing from attachment to aggregation results

-Full test view. kpi-raw-data-yoy.xlsx was attached in the upper right to request aggregation, the activity map on the left shows "Code (Preview)" completed (execution time 36.46 seconds), and the right shows ARR/NRR/OPM averages and YoY by company and year matching the acceptance criteria
+Full test view. kpi-raw-data-yoy.xlsx was attached in the upper right with an aggregation request; the activity map on the left shows "Code (Preview)" completed (execution time 36.46 seconds); the right shows the ARR, NRR, OPM averages and YoY by company and year, matching the pass criteria

-Route A is easy but requires an attachment for each conversation.
+Route A is convenient but requires an attachment every conversation.

-If you want to aggregate the same data each time without attaching, Route B (file knowledge) is more suitable.
+If you want to aggregate the same data every time without attachment, Route B (file knowledge) described next is more suitable.

-5. Route B: Holding Data in File Knowledge for Aggregation
+5. Route B: Holding in File Knowledge and Aggregating

-The official documentation supports two routes for structured data input to the code interpreter: chat attachment (Route A in this article) and connecting a SharePoint Documents library (Route C in this article).
+The officially supported inputs for structured data in the code interpreter are chat attachment (Route A in this article) and SharePoint Documents library connection (Route C in this article).

-The option of directly "uploading a file to add it to knowledge" (Route B in this article) is not included in these.
+The option of directly "uploading a file and making it knowledge" (Route B in this article) is not included in those.

-So we verify on actual hardware whether the code interpreter can aggregate data from file knowledge without chat attachment, simply by adding Excel to the file knowledge.
+We therefore verify hands-on whether the code interpreter can aggregate from file knowledge containing an Excel file without chat attachment.

-Note that uploaded files are stored in Dataverse, indexed, and become knowledge.
+Note that uploaded files are stored in Dataverse, indexed, and made into knowledge.

 Files uploaded in Copilot Studio use Microsoft Dataverse to ingest raw files and create indexes and vector embeddings.